rmorantovar/rmorantovar.github.io/_biophys_archive/1974_Hopfield_kinetic_proofreading.md

 paper_link: "https://..."
 ---

-## How to reduce the error rate of a simple chemical reaction
+## How to reduce the error rate of a simple chemical reaction?

 [← Back to all papers](/biophys_archive/)